 Don’t let cold weather ruin your day or your vehicle.
 If it’s taking you too long to get on the road in snowy and cold weather, maybe there are things you could be doing more efficiently or certain things you could be missing altogether.
 The main thing you’re doing when you let your vehicle run before driving in the morning is heating the cabin for your comfort and safety.

 Here’s what you should do to properly warm up your vehicle.

 - Make sure your vehicle is in a safe spot, it should be out in the open air and not in a garage as the exhaust can build up while the vehicle is running, raising the possibility of carbon monoxide poisoning.

 - Turn on the vehicle’s front and rear defroster, it will help clear the window while the engine warms up.

 - Let the engine run for 30 seconds, this will allow the heater core to pump out warm air.
 Idling your vehicle for a long period is both a waste of money and energy, so you should not idle for more than 30 seconds as it can hurt everyone around you, including yourself.

 - After warming up your vehicle, begin your drive and turn on your air, you should feel warm air by this point.

 If you are looking for a vehicle that’s more suited to these frosty winters in Edmonton and the Canadian northern climates, then Edmonton Auto Loans can help you get great deals on pretty much any type of vehicle, whether it’s a car, truck, van or SUV, so that you can stay warm and safe on the roads.
-Apply here now or Feel free to call us here 1-855-227-1669 for a discreet free consultation or any questions.
+Apply here now or call us here at 1-855-227-1669 for a discreet free consultation or any questions.